 What happens if I reject or do not respond to an invitation to express interest?

-As part of the shortlisting process you will be contacted by Midland Heart via telephone, text or email to confirm your interested in a property.
-If it is important that you fill in the following form before the deadline stated in any communication you receive from us.
+As part of the shortlisting process we will contact you by phone call, text or email to confirm your interested in a property.
+It is important that you let us know before the deadline stated in any communication you receive from us.

 If you do not respond it is assumed that you are not interested.
-Please note that you do not need to call Midland Heart to explain that you are not interested in the property.
+Please note that you do not need to call us to explain that you are not interested in the property.

 What happens after I am nominated for a property?